15 myths about pregnancy and birth – The midwife explains

 Pregnant women have more nausea if they are expecting a girl

 This myth can be true.
 The more nausea you have, the more likely you are to expect a girl.
 However, studies have shown that 70% of pregnant women experience nausea in the first 3 months of pregnancy, so it cannot be used as an exclusion method.
-Nausea is an early sign of pregnancy, and can be experienced during the first weeks of the pregnancy.
+Nausea is an early sign of pregnancy and can be experienced during the first weeks of the pregnancy.

-The nausea is related to the amount of pregnancy hormone in the body, and women who are expecting girls produce higher amounts of the pregnancy hormone (HCG).
+Nausea is related to the amount of pregnancy hormone in the body, and women who are expecting girls produce higher amounts of the pregnancy hormone (HCG).
 If you are expecting twins, you will also experience nausea more often as the HCG level is higher with twins.
 If you want to have twins on your own, then follow the link to our blog post on how to increase your chances of having twins.

 Breastfeeding makes your breasts sag